lsst-dm/dmtn-010/index.rst

 LSST-DM currently uses WCSLIB_ to persist/un-persist and manipulate World Coordinate System (WCS) transformations.
 WCSLIB is based on the work by `Greisen & Calabretta 2002`_, which were incorporated into the `FITS WCS standard`_.
-This standard only supports distortion models involving 7th order polynomials, which severly limits its ability to describe complex focal plane and on-sky distortions.
-Most previous projects have employed this, or a related FITS WCS-based library, usually with some home-built custom functionality, to manage their astrometric results.
+While the FITS WCS standard does not support non-linear distortion corrections, WCSLIB_ does support some community extensions that work within the constraints of the standard.
+These extensions provide single-polynomial distortion models, which severely limits the ability to describe complex CCD, focal plane and on-sky distortions.
+Most previous projects have employed this or a related FITS WCS-based library--usually with some home-built custom functionality--to manage their astrometric results.

 .. _WCSLIB: http://www.atnf.csiro.au/people/mcalabre/WCS/
 .. _Greisen & Calabretta 2002: http://adsabs.harvard.edu/abs/2002A%26A...395.1061G
 .. _FITS WCS standard: http://fits.gsfc.nasa.gov/fits_wcs.html

 There is no standardized method in the astronomical community to improve upon or extend the `FITS WCS standard`_.
+The original paper describing the FITS distortion standard, `Calabretta et al. 2004 (in prep)`_, was not adopted by the FITS community and the paper remains unfinished and unpublished.
 The `Simple Imaging Polynomial convention <http://fits.gsfc.nasa.gov/registry/sip.html>`_ allows a distortion model represented by a polynomial of up to 9th order.
 The DECam community pipeline uses the `TPV convention <http://fits.gsfc.nasa.gov/registry/tpvwcs.html>`_ which allows a 7th-order polynomial distortion correction.
 SDSS produced their own `asTran model <https://data.sdss.org/datamodel/files/PHOTO_REDUX/RERUN/RUN/astrom/asTrans.html>`_ to map the (row,column) coordinates from each field into `(mu,nu) <https://www.sdss3.org/dr8/algorithms/surveycoords.php>`_ great circle spherical coordinates via a 3rd order polynomial.

 Two much more flexible, powerful, and extensible systems are Starlink AST_ and STScI's GWCS_.
-The Starlink AST_ package, developed by David Berry (East Asian Observatory) in C, with a python interface (PyAST_) written by Tim Jenness, provides models that can be combined in a variety of ways, but it is not widely used.
-Nadia Dencheva and Perry Greenfield (STScI) are developing a python-based Generalized World Coordinate System package (GWCS_), building top of `astropy.modeling`_ for JWST.
+The Starlink AST_ package, developed by David Berry (East Asian Observatory) in C, with a python interface (PyAST_) written by Tim Jenness, provides models that can be combined in a variety of ways.
+These more advanced models are not widely used outside the Starlink software suite, although ds9 links with AST and so files with those features are viewable in ds9.
+Nadia Dencheva and Perry Greenfield (STScI) are developing a python-based Generalized World Coordinate System package (GWCS_) for JWST, building on top of the generic mathematical modeling system provided by `astropy.modeling`_.

 .. _AST: http://starlink.eao.hawaii.edu/starlink/AST
 .. _PyAST: http://timj.github.io/starlink-pyast/pyast.html
 .. _GWCS: https://github.com/spacetelescope/gwcs
 .. _astropy.modeling: http://docs.astropy.org/en/stable/modeling/
+.. _Calabretta et al. 2004 (in prep): http://fits.gsfc.nasa.gov/wcs/dcs_20040422.pdf

 This document discusses the expected requirements for the LSST distortion model and coordinate transform system, the options we have to select from, and provides a recommendation for how we should achieve our requirements.